GrzBoc/mlagri/README.md

 NN built from scratch.

-NN trained on soyabeans dataset.
+NN trained on soybeans dataset.